WhatsApp

 Is PET film better than PVC film for packaging?

-Yes, PET is better for packaging due to its food safety, durability, and recyclability.
-PVC is not recommended for food.
+PET is excellent for packaging due to its food safety credentials, durability, and recyclability.
+It's particularly suitable for food and pharmaceutical packaging.

 Which film is more environmentally friendly?